-Lady Arnold (Elizabeth) has worked for the last 20 years in the Not for Profit Sector in London, mainly in the arts but also with youth homeless.
+Elizabeth Arnold has worked for the last 20 years in the Not for Profit Sector in London, mainly in the arts but also with youth homeless.
 Her emphasis is always on youth education and opportunity.

 William Atkinson spent 42 years teaching in secondary schools mainly in Inner London, including 27 years as Headteacher of four different schools.

 William has extensive experience of working with the voluntary sector.
 He is currently chair of The Lyric Board Hammersmith, Board member of the Royal Shakespeare Company, Trustee of The Clink Charity, Governor of Tottenham University Technical College, Trustee of The Urbis Academy Trust.
 William has contributed to a wide range of TV and Radio broadcasts.
 In 2008 William was Knighted for services to Education and the Community.

 William is married to Jacquie and they have four adult children.